 Bill Frisell Four

-with Jonathan Blake, Gerald Clayton, & Gregory Tardy
+with Johnathan Blake, Gerald Clayton & Gregory Tardy

 One of the many things that has made Bill Frisell one of the greatest musicians of his generation is the way he’s perpetually formed new ensembles from an ever-expanding pool of collaborators.
 His indelible themes have long benefitted from fresh interpretations, as new contexts cast his tunes in a new light.
 While the guitarist’s much anticipated collaboration with the Knoxville Symphony Orchestra at Big Ears promises to reframe some of his most beloved material in a format we’ve never heard before, he’s also presenting a fantastic new quartet which will drop its eponymous debut album for Blue Note in November of 2022.